Mseal32/MagicStats/README.md

 # To Do
+Instead of having most features generate when opened, allow windows to grab from the JSON at run time

 Add a comparison for player's decks, not just overall stats

 Add a feature to generate a Tournament Bracket using existing players, and keep track of tourney placements